Browse the glossary using this index

 Transportation: SSPs are allowed to provide transportation.

 Pay Rate: As a consumer-directed program, each consumer is responsible for determining the appropriate rate of pay for their Access Provider.
 Rates of pay vary from $15.00 (typically for family members) to $30/hour for CN.
-It is up to each consumer to determine if they will pay their SSP/CN a mileage reimbursement.
+It is up to each consumer to determine if they will pay their SSP/CN mileage reimbursement.
 Those who do pay mileage may not exceed the state reimbursement rate, but it can be less than that.
 On average, consumers who do reimburse for mileage pay between $0.55 -$0.60 cents/mile.

 Other: The program also allows individuals to purchase services or goods (training, equipment, technology, etc.) they need to remain independent, become more independent and integrated into their community.
 DeafBlind children and their families purchase goods and services to develop the child’s independence, communication skills, or ability to integrate into their family and community.
 Each program participant identifies outcomes they want to achieve and then designs a budget to purchase the goods and services they need to accomplish the outcomes.